Conservation

 Conservation Tree Program

-Each spring the Nemaha NRD plants and distributes trees for conservation purposes – windbreaks, shelterbelts, wildlife habitat, firewood, and Christmas trees.
-Orders are accepted beginning November 1 each year.
-A planting service is also available for orders over 200 (contact the NRD to set up an appointment to prepare a planting plan).
-You must reside or own property within the Nemaha NRD’s boundaries to be eligible to order.
+Each spring, the Nemaha NRD provides trees and shrubs for conservation purposes, including windbreaks, shelterbelts, wildlife habitat, firewood, and Christmas trees.
+Orders are accepted starting November 1st each year.
+A planting service is available for orders of 200 trees or more — contact the NRD to schedule a planting plan.

 Deadlines

-• NRD Planting - $1.50 per tree, plus tax (minimum order of 200 trees required-contact the NRD office prior to January 31 to prepare a plan and place your order)
+NRD Machine Planting: Minimum order of 200 trees required.
+Contact the office prior to December 31 to prepare a plan and place your order.

 Deciduous Shrubs Conifers